 If you’ve recently visited us at Hearing Group for a hearing test, then you are familiar with the process.
 If you are anticipating your first hearing test, here is a general overview of how hearing specialists diagnose a hearing loss.

 Hearing tests come in many forms, but the most common form is pure tone audiometry.
 In this type of hearing test, tones will play at different volumes and at different pitches, ranging from low to high.
 The combination of volume and pitch can result in a sound that you either can or cannot hear.
 Your hearing specialist would have prompted you to signal by raising your hand or pressing a button each time that you heard a tone.

 Diagnosing a Hearing Loss

-After this exam, the results are presented in an audiogram.
+After this exam, the examiner will lay out the results in an audiogram.
 This graph demonstrates the patterns in your hearing.
-Most people are unable to hear higher frequencies before they lose the ability to hear lower ones, so the chart is used to demonstrate what volume is necessary in order for a person to hear a frequency, from low to high.
+Most people lose the ability to hear higher frequencies before the lower frequencies.
+The audiogram will show what volume is necessary in order for a person to hear a frequency.
+It is set in an arrangement from low to high.
 With this graphic demonstration in hand, an audiologist can determine whether a hearing loss is present and designate the degree of hearing loss experienced.

 Degrees of Hearing Loss